Chhello Divas: Plot

 Now, Loy's father decides to get him married to a girl named Nisha.
 Because her parents' complexion was dark, Loy assumed even Nisha would be dark.
 Hence he was against this marriage and asked Vicky and Nikhil to accompany him and help him force Nisha to refuse for marriage.
 However, all three were astonished to find that Nisha was indeed very beautiful and attractive.
 All of them fell for her instantly.
 Vicky and Nikhil made sure that Loy did not get engaged to Nisha by speaking irrelevant things and trying to irritate Nisha and her parents.
-Nisha expressed her wish to get admission in HD College.
+Nisha expressed her wish to get an admission into HD College.
 Vicky's Uncle was a trustee of that college, so he helped Nisha get admitted there.
 This led to Vicky and Nisha getting into a relationship.
 All of them realised about the college's last day.
 Dev convinced Nikhil to propose Pooja.
 However, Nikhil is little hesitant because Pooja is the friend of his ex-girlfriend Vandana.
 They convince him to not think about all that, else he would repent on not doing that after college ended.

 Meanwhile, when Vicky jokingly called Nikhil a "Baila" if he did not gather guts to propose to a girl, he asked Dhula if he agreed.
-Dhula realised that he loves Isha and confessed his love for her.
+Dhula realised that he loves Isha and confesses his love for her.
 Isha was shocked to hear about this, but stayed quiet.
 Again, Dhula forced Isha to accept his proposal.
 Isha, although accepted the proposal, but wasn't seriously into it.
 She was scared of Dhula and thus did whatever Dhula wanted.
 Vicky later realised that the Accounts tuition teacher who attracted him married their college sports professor.

-Now, fast forward to the present night after their last year exam, Vicky is finally survived and recovered from the car accident.
+Now, fast forward to the present night after their last year exam, Vicky survived and has finally recovered from the car accident.

 Toward the end of the film, Nikhil tries to propose to Pooja, but frequent intervention of his friends stopped him from proposing.
 However, Pooja herself confessed her love to Nikhil.
 Isha starts celebrating this in joy, but the chocolate she was eating got stuck in her throat.
 When Pooja tapped her back to enable her to get rid of chocolate, Dhula objected this and went to hit Isha's back hard... however the film ended there.